 - Students should have general knowledge of the niche of the honey bee in an ecosystem.
-This link from the Missouri Botanical Garden provides some basic information about pollination if students need a review.
+This from the Missouri Botanical Garden provides some basic information about pollination if students need a review.

 - Students should recognize the dependence other organisms have on pollination for food crops.

 - Students should be aware of ecological relationships and should be able to specifically recognize the characteristics of parasitism.
 The following Khan Academy resource ("Ecological Interactions") does an excellent job explaining the different ecological relationships found in ecosystems.

 - Students should understand the effect invasive species can have on organisms and ecosystems.

 With regard to literacy skills: